noureldien/UvA-InfoVis-Students/Information Visualisation - Assignment 1.md

 **D3.js** is a JavaScript library for producing interactive data visualisations in the browser.
 The library is built for being very flexible and allows for creating highly complex and visually pleasing graphs, bar charts and animated data visualisations.
 One of its primary advantages over other visualisation libraries is the possibility to use all the modern web techniques such as SVG, HTML5 and CSS.

-The visualisations you will create all exist within the browser and are built using *scalable vector grapics* (SVG).
-D3.js uses JavaScript functions to select elements, create other elements, perform styling and adding animations.
+The visualisations you will create all exist within the browser and are built using *scalable vector graphics* (SVG).
+D3.js uses JavaScript functions to select elements, create other elements, perform styling and add animations.
 In addition, users can easily add their own styling or more complex visualisations using CSS and JavaScript.
 Central principle when using D3.js is selection of elements from the **[Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model)** (DOM) on the page and the ability to modify them using operators similar to those used in [jQuery](https://jquery.com/).
-For example, by using D3.js we can easily select all the rectangles `<rect>` on a page and change their fill color to magenta and update the position:
+For example, by using D3.js we can easily select all the rectangles `<rect>` on a page, change their fill color to magenta and update the position:

 ```javascript
  d3.selectAll("rect")         // select all <p> elements